ktmathews89/cg_summer_2018/lesson_5/2_layout.md

 This section provides a wonderful in-depth overview of the Box Model - and it also lets you practice creating a new project folder with an HTML and CSS file.

 Follow along and create the project folder!
-Also recommend initing a git repo in your 'css-box-model' folder and commiting your changes as you work through the tutorial.
+Also recommend initiating a git repo in your 'css-box-model' folder and commiting your changes as you work through the tutorial.
 It's a thorough one, but you've got this!

 [Interneting is Hard - CSS Box Model](https://internetingishard.com/html-and-css/css-box-model/)